 TikTok is undeniably one of the most popular social media platforms.
-In January 2021, it was the most downloaded app in the App Store according to Appfigures.
+In 2021, it was the most downloaded app in the App Store, according to Software Testing Help.
 Whether you’re a creator or one of its 1 billion active users, TikTok is addictive.
 With its short, captivating content and huge amounts of information, it is designed to give your brain that dopamine rush.
 Because of its rising popularity, TikTok creators are getting big, and some are even becoming superstars on the platform.

 We’ve seen the same pattern with Vine some years back, but since the platform shut down, a multitude of Vine creators lost their business models.
 Nowadays, many people compare TikTok to Vine, which raises the following question: Is it safe for your brand to grow on only one social media channel?
 What if TikTok suddenly shuts down, just like Vine, MySpace, or Google+?
 Your business model is in their hands, and you should take control of it before it’s too late.